Immune System + Microbiome

 The friendly bacteria in the gut provide direct protection to the mucosal lining.
-In turn, the bacteria provides a secure barrier to prevent large particles to pass through to the bloodstream and lymph system.
+In turn, the bacteria provide a secure barrier to prevent large particles to pass through to the bloodstream and lymph system.
 The mucosal barrier also contains just about half of the Peyer’s patches of the body.
 These Peyer’s patches play a major regulatory role of the immune system.

 There are many things we can do to make our friendly bacteria happy, and therefore boost our immune system!

 - Include fiber-rich foods in your diet – The minimum daily fiber recommendation for men is 38 grams and for women, 25 grams.
 If you currently have a low fiber diet, add fiber gradually over a couple days is ideal.
 This will reduce negative side effects such as bloating and gas.
 Examples of high fiber foods include fruits & vegetables, lentils, whole grains, nuts, and seeds.

 - Get adequate sleep – It’s not always possible, but strive to make sleep a priority.

 - Move your body – Exercise supports a diverse microbiome and appears to increase short-chain fatty acids.
 Learn more about exercise and the microbiome in a previous blog here.

-- Take a high-quality probiotic and eat fermented foods – Flourish Original and Junior contain living good bacteria.
+- Take a high-quality probiotic daily and eat fermented foods – Flourish Original and Junior contain living good bacteria.
 Each ultra-concentrated dose has the beneficial metabolites produced by the bacteria as they have grown as well.
 This includes short chain fatty acids, bioactive peptides, amino acids, enzymes, and minerals.